nickocruzm/Numerical_Methods/docs/EulersMethod.md

 $$ y_{4} = y_{3} + (y_{3}) = 16$$

+[^1]: Personally, I'm not a fan of how the equation above is presented.
-[^1]: Initial Value Problem
+[^2]: Initial Value Problem
-[^2]: information that was given to us in the problem's description.
+[^3]: information that was given to us in the problem's description.
-[^3]: In the last line afte find y2.
+[^4]: In the last line afte find y2.
 Our differential is defined to not be dependent on (t), so we don't really care what the value of t is which is why it 'disappears'.
 Plug in any value for (t) and it won't effect the output